LukasHromadnik/FEL-UI-SZZ/PAL/09-random_numbers.md

 * local unpredicatability – "outout looks like random",
 * statistical tests might reveal more or less "random behavior".

-**Pseudorandom integer generator.** A pseudorandom integer generator is an algorithm which produces a sequence
+**Pseudorandom integer generator.** A *pseudorandom integer generator* is an algorithm which produces a sequence
 $$\{x_n\} = x_0, x_1, x_2, \dots$$
-of non-negative integers, which manifest pseudo-random behavior.
+of non-negative integers, which manifests pseudo-random behavior.

 Random number in an interval $[a, b]$ must be independently drawn from a uniform distribution.